How to protect your employer brand during difficult times

 Weathering a storm

-Sometimes, weathering a storm involves a period of transition.
-This could involve lots of different things; busier or lighter workloads; a different or remote work environment; new technologies; the creation of different teams and schedules.
-Whatever the case, it remains important to provide support and assistance during this time.
+Weathering a storm involves a period of transition.
+This involves lots of different things; busier or lighter workloads; a different or remote work environment; new technologies; the creation of different teams and schedules.
+Whatever the case, it remains important to provide support and assistance during any changes.
+The environment needs to be a place of safety, where staff are able to make mistakes without fear or judgement.
 Show some leniency.
-Know and accept that things won’t go to plan right away will allow room for trial and error.
+Know and accept that things won’t go to plan right away so allow room for trial and error.
+The pandemic is a lesson learned, in that companies can adapt to the previously unadaptable.
+That staff can work from home.
+That workers can have more work/life balance.
+That productivity isn’t exclusively office-based, and it’s not of paramount importance to meet in person when a digital meeting will suffice.

 Make yourself, or an allocated team, available for questions and advice.
 This will provide a healthier work environment and boost staff morale.
 If there’s a longer adjustment period than initially expected, be understanding.

 Public perception can make or break your employer brand, particularly in the middle of a crisis.
+The digital world we live in makes it easy for candidates to see through smoke and mirrors; they want evidence of progress, of good initiatives, of companies doing the right thing.
 How companies respond to difficult situations shines the spotlight on their priorities.
 If their social media is filled with buzzwords about prioritising their people and work culture, then proceeds to act in a manner contrary to that, it will not go unnoticed or unquestioned.

 Don’t talk the talk; walk the walk.
 If your business prides itself on putting its staff first, show it.
 This could be through…